ACM-Valdosta-State/.github/profile/ACM_Constitution.md

 1. Will work with the EAB to plan and schedule events.
 2. Post and inform community on social media.
 3. ACM website post and use blazer link to create meeting(s).
+4. The event coordinator shall provide updates on upcoming events during the officer meetings.

 ### Section F: The Campus Advisor
 1. The advisor shall assist the group in their execution of roles and responsibilities.